olincollege/SoftSysMultiTanki/reports/report.md

 Prior to starting the project, I knew that I wanted to do something video game related.
 I've played and made games for a long time, and it's most of the reason why I became interested in coding.
 It was really cool to work on a video game in C - one of my favorite games, a Sonic fangame called [SRB2](https://www.srb2.org/), was written in C (as it was built off of *Doom*).
 I also wanted to learn network coding - I had never tried to make an online multiplayer game before.

 I was pretty much completely new to network coding, but I really wanted to learn.
 Luckily, to start, I found that *HeadFirstC* had a section on it, so I started there.
 A large chunk of the time I spent on the network portion was related to reading and trying out examples.
 When I felt that I understood it well, putting together the matchmaking code (where two clients connect, and are sent the other's IP address) was fairly easy.
 However, the tough part was the peer-to-peer communication.
 First, I tried simple examples - sending packets between server and client, then a Frankenstein of p2p code - until it seemed that it would work.
 What was very interesting and somewhat fun was putting together the packets that would be sent and received - how many bytes allocated to each value, and seeing it work correctly in example code.
-I switched a lot between implementations, as certain issues would arise and I would retry writing the code.

-As it stands, this p2p communication does not yet work.
-The peers will sometimes send data but not receive, or freeze at receive, so I'm currently working this out.
-In all, I learned a lot, but I really wish I could get the implementation working as I had planned.
-At the very least, the matchmaking portion works wonderfully!
-I'm happy with the project, but in the future, I plan on trying more code first, so implementation becomes smoother.
+I had a lot of troubles working through this.
+I wasn't sure what to look out for, and actually rewrote the `server.c` script multiple times in multiple variations to try and catch what I was doing wrong.
+Finally, I found why the peers (technically server and client) wouldn't talk to each other - it was an issue with it being a global IP address, and using the school network!
+For this current implementation, everything is kept to the local network.

+Despite all what almost felt like wasted time, I learned a lot through this process!
+I'm pretty happy how it turned out, coming from not knowing how to do network code at all.